 By default perhaps, the good thing portrayed by Madhur Bhandarkar is how success goes to a person’s head showing its ugly colour in his (in this film, her) behaviour, snatching the virtue of modesty and politeness, neglecting own well-wishers and creeping in of non-professional element in professional life.
 He has also shown the depression which is manifested when the life of the protagonist undergoes a lean patch.
 This is the bright side of the movie.
 It is also exemplary to show that one should strive hard to come out of depression and if fortunately life gives him (or her) another chance, he (or she) should exploit it to the fullest, avoiding earlier mistakes and transforming own personality in own interest.

 The movie is fast-paced and engrossing.
 And had Madhur termed this movie as an entertaining one instead of a realistic one, he would have been perfect in asserting so.
 The sets, the costumes and the technical aspects are good.
 The music has one or two chartbusters to its credit.
 Priyanka Chopra and Kangana Ranaut have deservingly won the national as well as the Filmfare awards for the best actress and the best supporting actress respectively for their performances.
-Kangana though seems to have found herself typed as a ditched, lonely, melancholous girl which may not be good for her in the long run.
+Kangana though seems to have found herself typed as a ditched, lonely, melancholic girl which may not be good for her in the long run.
 Full supporting cast playing the characters that keep coming in and going out of the life of the main protagonist, i.e., Priyanka Chopra, has done a good job.
 The actress not winning any award but the hearts of the viewers with her debut performance itself, is Mugdha Godse.

 Madhur Bhandarkar’s appearing in a scene of the movie and calling himself a realistic filmmaker through the mouth of another character in the scene, is ridiculous.
 Don’t do this job yourself Madhur.
 Let the others do it for you.

 My concluding comments upon this so-called realistic movie – it is not a movie about fashion; it is, in fact, a collection of dos and don’ts (especially don’ts) in times of unexpectedly received huge success and hard-hitting failure.
 And the message is to keep your cool in both the life-situations.
 As Lord Krishna advises us in Bhagvad-Geeta to be a STHIT-PRAGYA (a man maintaining his mental-balance in all the times whether good or bad).
-And this is the real strength of Fashion.
+And this only is the real strength of Fashion.